postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

     * **Connection status** - The connection status shows if the connection with the server is active and if messages are being streamed.

-    * **Message stream** - The message stream contains the list of sent, received and informative messages arranged in reverse chronological order (latest appears on the top).
+    * **Message stream** - The message stream contains the list of sent, received, and informative messages arranged in reverse chronological order (latest appears on the top).

     * **Expand/collapse message** - You can take an in-depth look at the message content by expanding it within the message stream.